 Verified AI summary ◀▼

 Contact Center supports desktop notifications so agents can stay informed about incoming contacts when Contact Center is open or running in the background.
-To get notifications from Contact Center, you must configure notifications in Contact Center, the browser, and the operating system.
+To get notifications from Contact Center, you must configure notifications in your browser, Contact Center, and operating system.
 Additionally, you need to ensure that the browser doesn't deactivate or put Contact Center to sleep.
 Use a supported browser (Chrome, Edge, or Firefox) and keep your browser and operating system up-to-date.

 This article contains the following topics: